lightest-dev/lightest-web/README.md

-# zetester-web
+# lightest-web
-Web part of zetester.
+Web part of lightest.